domgiles/LoadF1DataIntoDB/README.md

 ```

 ### Command Line Parameters
 To run the command you need to specify the username, password and connectstring of a valid Oracle Database user/schema.
-You can also optionally specify a valid year for the season (it defaults to the current year).
+You can also optionally specify a valid year(s) for the season (it defaults to the current year).

 ```shell
  python LoadF1DataIntoDB.py -u f1 -p f1 -cs //localhost/f1